- SHS Home

 It is very normal to be nervous about your visit, particularly if you have never had an exam before.
 You may feel embarrassed to have a provider examine you, scared the exam will hurt, or you might be worried that something is wrong or you have a problem.
 Our goal is to give you information to help you be more prepared for the exam to hopefully ease any anxiety you might be feeling.

 The type of annual exam you have is based upon your age.
-Student Health Services follows the 2012 guidelines endorsed by both the American Cancer Society, and the United States Preventative Services Task Force, when providing care to women.
+Student Health Services follows the 2012 guidelines endorsed by both the American Cancer Society, American College of Obstetricians and Gynecologists, and the United States Preventative Services Task Force, when providing care to women.
 Pap testing (cervical cancer screening) is no longer routinely recommended for women under 21, nor is it recommended annually for women over 21.

 - Women 20 years of age and younger, who have never had an abnormal Pap test: